t3moses/Crews/README.txt

 The key comprises the first and last names, concatenated and all lowercase.
 Therefore, the spelling must be identical in each interaction.

+Boat availability is an integer indicating the number of crew spaces that the boat offers.
+Initially, this is set to the maximum capacity that the owner enters.
+Subsequently, this value can be modified on a per-event basis by the admin.

 Event calendar

 The event calendar contains the assignments for the season, based on the current registered boats and sailors.